 Get to reunite with my good friend Mark, who in his rugged outdoorsy way has moved out to Alaska.
 Got on a DIRECT flight and was on my way!
 The first immediate thing to get used to was SUN, sun, SUN even at midnight.
-So it still feels like noon with its 9pm.
-We caught up and grabbed a quick dinner at Bear Tooth, which also shows cool movie series.
+It still feels like noon when it’s 9pm.
+We caught up and grabbed a quick dinner at Bear Tooth, which also shows cool movies.
 Tip: Anything with salmon will be amazing and everything has salmon.
-Also managed to work in some bad timing as the Swan Lake Fire spread and smoke started covering the usual scenic views.
+Also had to manage some bad timing as the Swan Lake Fire spread and smoke started covering the usual scenic views.

 Today, we did some more scenic driving down Seward Highway to Portage Pass.
-Start of some great hikes, we walked down and up to get to see Portage Glacier.
+It was the start of some great hikes, we walked down and up to get to see Portage Glacier.

 Definitely a few insights on the hike.

 1. Realized what determination is when I saw an elderly woman pass the other way with her oxygen tank on.